JeremySpradlin/Fullstack_Project1/README.md

 copy and paste the below views into the prompt and press `ENTER`.

 ### Running the script
-To run the reporting script, ssh into the VM using `vagrant ssh` and run the
+To run the reporting script, ssh into the VM using `vagrant ssh`, `cd` to the folder containing the project, and run the following:
-following:
 ```
 python project1.py
 ```